pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

   </tr>
 </table>

+## Example 1

-For example, if you want to build a container image from a repository named `github.com/foo/bar` whose Dockerfile resides in the root of that repository, you can switch from using Kpack to building from that Dockerfile by passing the `dockerfile` parameter:
+If you want to build a container image from the `github.com/foo/bar` repository where the Dockerfile resides in the root of that repository, you can switch from using Kpack to building from that Dockerfile by passing the `dockerfile` parameter: